ANDY CAPP – THE INTERVIEW

 We’ve had the pleasure of speaking to Sean Garnett, writer of Andy Capp!
-In our world exclusive interview, he talks about how it was taking over from it’s creator Reg Smythe, a change in social attitudes towards comedy since the 1970s and how a legendary Mancunian could play a live-action version of the legendary comic strip…
+In our world exclusive interview, he talks about how it was taking over from it’s creator Reg Smythe.
+We also talk about a change in social attitudes towards comedy since the 1970s.
+And how which Mancunian legend could play a live-action version of the legendary comic strip…

 J: Were you always a fan?